xiaolinpan/sPhysNet-Taut/README.md

   --num_confs NUM_CONFS
                         the number of conformation for solvation energy prediction
+  --ionization IONIZATION
+                        determine to generate ionization states by predicted pKa using the given pH
   --ph PH               the target pH for protonation states generation --tph TPH             pH tolerance for protonation states generation --output OUTPUT       the output SDF file name